-Improving software quality in SAP HANA with Undo’s Live Recorder
+Improving software quality in SAP HANA with Live Recorder

-SAP HANA is a scalable, massively multi-threaded database that forms the foundation of SAP’s technology stack and its product portfolio.
-As such, it is the backbone of major businesses worldwide, making quality, stability and reliability a central focus for the SAP HANA team(2).
+Its flagship product is SAP HANA - a scalable, heavily multi-threaded, feature-rich in-memory database built from millions of lines of highly-optimized Linux C++ code.
+SAP HANA forms the foundation of SAP’s technology stack and its product portfolio.
+It is the backbone of major businesses worldwide - making quality, stability and reliability a core requirement for the engineering team.

 SAP HANA - a comprehensive approach to testing